coeurdelile/coeurdelile.org/content/pages/home/home.en.md

 Despite whatever developers and landlords might say about a neighbourhood’s special “character,” they know full well these divisions are artificial.
 For their part, they always have their sights set on the next hot development zone, ready at a moment’s notice to divest in one place and reinvest in another.
 Consider, also, that many residents of nearby boroughs such as Rosemont-La Petite-Patrie, Little Italy, Villeray and Parc Ex are former residents who were priced out of Mile End, only to find rents steadily climbing all over the city ([a February 2021 report from rentals.ca][rentals] lists the yearly increase for 2-bedroom apartments at 3.1%).
 Likewise, renoviction rates have skyrocketed.
 [Housing advocate Martin Blanchard told the CBC in 2019][cbc-housing]:

-> “We used to get 50 to 100 calls per year \[...\] Now we get many hundreds every year.
-It's a crisis."
+> We used to get 50 to 100 calls per year \[...\] Now we get many hundreds every year.
+It's a crisis.

 His group, the [Comité logement de la Petite Patrie][clpp], conducted [a study released in December 2020][clpp-enquete] that found that of 363 units retaken by landlords between 2015 and 2020 for the purposes of renoviction, **85% of those lease refusals were fraudulent**.